Logging

 Messages

-function.
+Messages contain any information sent to logs using print() function.
 Because the logging process is asynchronous, messages will not always arrive in the logs in the exact order they are sent.

-Where possible variables will be printed in a pretty format, for example printed entities will display their individual field values, space-separated, starting with their ID; X, Y, Z positions; Type; and Data table.
+Printed entities will display their individual field values, space-separated, including their ID; X, Y, Z positions; Type; and Data table.

-Most tables nested within other tables will only show their memory address rather than being prettified.
-Very large numbers will be displayed using scientific 'e' notation.
+Some tables nested within other tables will only show their memory address rather than being prettified.

 Errors